 Life University is a private, non-profit, nonsectarian, non-proprietary University organized as a 501(c)(3) institution governed by a Board of Trustees composed of no less than seven or no more than 17 members.
 The President of the University is Dr. Rob Scott.

 The University is organized into three colleges: the College of Chiropractic, the College of Graduate and Undergraduate Studies, and the College of Online Education.
-These Colleges are supported by the Senior Vice President for Academic Affairs, Deans of the respective Colleges, and Associate and Assistant Deans, Departmental Heads and Clinic Directors.
+These Colleges are supported by the Vice President of Academic Affairs, Deans, Associate, and Assistant Deans of the respective Colleges, and Clinic Directors.
 There are also general administrative directors in various capacities: Alumni/Continuing Education; Advancement; Facilities Management; Finance; Human Resources; Information Technology; Learning Resources; Enrollment Management; Marketing; Institutional Effectiveness, Planning and Research; Faculty Development; Student Administrative Services; and Student Affairs.

 Policies and Position Statements

 Life University complies with federal and state law, and does not discriminate on the basis of race, color, gender, religion, national origin, age, sexual orientation, disability, medical condition, pregnancy, citizenship, or veteran status.
 The University also prohibits sexual harassment as well as harassment based on any of these characteristics.
 This nondiscrimination policy applies to all employment practices at Life University, and to the admission, access to treatment in and employment in Life’s education programs and activities.
-Inquiries regarding Life’s nondiscrimination policy may be directed to the Director of Conflict Resolution and Accountability at 770-426-2700.
+Inquiries regarding Life’s nondiscrimination policy may be directed to the Title IX Coordinator at 770-426-2686.

 Life University Disability Services